Theory of mind: Psychopathy

 Psychopathy is another deficit that is of large importance when discussing theory of mind.
 While psychopathic individuals show impaired emotional behavior including a lack of emotional responsiveness to others and deficient empathy, as well as impaired social behavior, there are many controversies regarding psychopathic individuals' theory of mind.
 Many different studies provide contradictory information on a correlation between theory of mind impairment and psychopathic individuals.

 There have been some speculations made about the similarities between individuals with autism and psychopathic individuals in the theory of mind performance.
 In this study in 2008, the Happé's advanced test of theory of mind was presented to a group of 25 psychopaths, and 25 non-psychopaths incarcerated.
 This test showed that there was not a difference in the performance of the task for the psychopaths and non-psychopaths.
 However, they were able to see that the psychopaths were performing significantly better than the most highly able adult autistic population.
 This shows that there is not a similarity between individuals with autism and psychopathic individuals.

 There have been repetitive suggestions regarding the possibility that a deficient or biased grasp of others' mental states, or theory of mind, could potentially contribute to antisocial behavior, aggression, and psychopathy.
 In one study named 'Reading the Mind in the Eyes', the participants view photographs of an individual's eye and had to attribute a mental state, or emotion, to the individual.
 This is an interesting test because Magnetic resonance imaging studies showed that this task produced increased activity in the dorsolateral prefrontal and the left medial frontal cortices, the superior temporal gyrus, and the left amygdala.
 There is extensive literature suggesting amygdala dysfunction in psychopathy however, this test shows that both groups of psychopathic and non-psychopathic adults performed equally well on the test.
-Thus, disregarding that there isn't Theory of Mind impairment in psychopathic individuals.
+Thus, disregarding that there is not theory of mind impairment in psychopathic individuals.